DreXuri/DreXuri/README.md

 * ✍🏼I’m currently learning React

-* 👀 I’m looking to collaborate on projects involving my skill sets (HTML, CSS, BOOTSTRAP, JAVASCRIPT)
+* 👀 I’m looking to collaborate on projects involving my skill sets (HTML, CSS, BOOTSTRAP, JAVASCRIPT, REACT, ANGULAR)

-* 🌴 Sharing My Journey on Twitter and also documenting on Instagram @tecbabz.
+* 🌴 Sharing My Journey on Twitter and also documenting on Instagram @DreClarion.

 * 📫 How to reach me balogundamilaree@gmail.com